-The 2012-13 academic year will mark the third year for long-time New England PGA golf professional as head golf coach at Bentley University.
+The 2019-20 academic year will mark the tenth year for golf professional Mickey Herron as head men's golf at Bentley University.

 Herron, who earned to PGA membership in 1982, is the former Director of Golf at several New England golf facilities.
 He played for both the Macalester College golf team (NAIA) and the University of Pennsylvania golf team (Div I) in the mid-70’s.